rei-vilo/PDI_EXT4_Arduino_Cloud/README.md

 # PDI EXT4 Remote WiFi with Arduino Cloud

-The **PDI EXT4 Remote WiFi with ESP32** project is a home automation application that displays on an e-paper the temperature and humidity as well as messages received by Internet.
+The **PDI EXT4 Remote WiFi with Arduino Cloud** project is a home automation application that displays on an e-paper the temperature and humidity as well as messages received by Internet.

 The project uses an Arduino Nano ESP32 and the Pervasive Displays EXT4 extension kit.